 Professor Philippe Zittoun is Research Professor at LAET-ENTPE (University of Lyon) and General Secretary of the International Public Policy Association

-introduction: Policy analysis in France ~ Charlotte Halpern, Patrick Hassenteufel and Philippe Zittoun;
+Policy analysis in France: Introduction ~ Charlotte Halpern, Patrick Hassenteufel and Philippe Zittoun;

-PART I: THE STYLES AND METHODS OF PUBLIC POLICY ANALYSIS;
+PART ONE: THE STYLES AND METHODS OF PUBLIC POLICY ANALYSIS;

 The emergence of modern policy analysis in France ~ Fabrice Hamelin;